International Journal of Play Therapy®

 Prior to submission, please carefully read and follow the submission guidelines detailed below.
 Manuscripts that do not conform to the submission guidelines may be returned without review.

-The Association for Play Therapy contracts with APA to market, technically edit, publish, and distribute its semiannual, peer-reviewed International Journal of Play Therapy®.
+The Association for Play Therapy contracts with APA to market, technically edit, publish, and distribute its quarterly, peer-reviewed International Journal of Play Therapy®.

 Franc Hudspeth, PhD, RPh, LPC, NCC, ACS, RPT-S